gretaivan/DateWithAngular/README.md

 - Adds `appsettings.Development.json` the connection string to the settings file for develpment, see `ConnectionString`, it will point to the db and defines the connection string

 - dotnet migrate and then update the database.
 In the dev DB adds some initial data to work with
+- creates user controller and route with get methods

 ## Some theory